nahid619/SME---Salesforce-Metadata-Exporter/Features.md

 **For Daily Use:**
 1. Keep application open during work day
 2. Use filters to narrow object lists
-3. Create export templates (saved object selections)
-4. Regular exports for change tracking
+3. Regular exports for change tracking

 **For Large Orgs:**
 1. Use Standard/Custom filters first
 2. Search for specific objects
-3. Export in batches (50-100 objects)
+3. Export in batches (10-20 objects at a time)
-4. Schedule exports during low-traffic times
+4. Usage analysis adds 2-3x to export time

 **For Documentation:**
 1. Use Excel format for formatted reports
+2. Include usage analysis for complete documentation
-2. Add export date to filename
+3. Add export date to filename
-3. Store in version-controlled folder
+4. Store in version-controlled folder
-4. Review statistics for completeness

 ### Performance Optimization

 **Faster Exports:**
 - Stable, fast internet connection
-- Close unnecessary applications
-- Use CSV for raw data needs
+- Use CSV for raw data needs (faster)
 - Filter objects before selecting all
+- Skip usage analysis if not needed

 **API Limit Management:**
 - Monitor daily API usage in Salesforce